Marijuana - Not So "Natural" Anymore

 I’ve been seeing more and more problems cropping up that are likely because of the fact that weed today is so much stronger than anything any generation has seen before.
 And more people are using THC oils, which have even higher levels of THC.

 It's Natural So It's Okay - Right?

 People excuse smoking weed by saying it’s “natural.”

 But there’s nothing “natural” about marijuana with 45% or 60% or 90% THC.

 There are lots of folks out there who are breeding marijuana plants with higher and higher THC content.
-But as of this writing, the highest potency of THC that can be taken directly from a plant is about 37%.
+But as of this writing, plants can only give about 35% THC.
+The higher concentrations are from people's enhancing it.

 97% THC oil is about as ‘natural” as scotch whiskey.